reinisriekstins/log-stats-frontend-new/readme.md

 # TODOS:
+Server:
+- [x] server side validation + make server forward those requests to logs.tf
+- [x] make server retry n amount of times on failure and forward that info to client
+- [x] embed map and time data into the log object on the server
+- [ ] make older logs that use STEAM_ switch to the [ ] steamd ID format
+- [ ] create a DB of logs that someone has requested before and make the server query that DB first

 Accordion1:
 - [x] client side validation + add log input value parsing via node url module (see old log-stats-backend)
 - [x] add ajax requests of log input values to server